Archdiocese of San Francisco: 1914 to 1962

 Riordan was succeeded as archbishop of San Francisco by Auxiliary Bishop Edward Hanna of San Francisco, appointed by Pope Benedict XV in 1915.
 The rebuilding of the Mission Dolores Church after its destruction in the 1906 earthquake was completed in 1918.
 In 1921, Hanna was named chairman of San Francisco's wage arbitration boards; Hanna served on the boards through 1924.
 Hanna was key to the 1924 opening of St. Joseph's Seminary in Mountain View.
 In 1932, Pope Pius XI appointed Bishop John Mitty of the Diocese of Salt Lake as coadjutor archbishop to assist Hanna.

 Hanna was appointed in 1933 as the chairman of a state mediation board to resolve the cotton strike in Corcoran.
 During the 1934 West Coast waterfront strike, President Franklin Roosevelt named Hanna the chairman of the National Longshoremen's Board.
 The board was tasked with resolving the strike by mediating between the International Longshoremen's Association, the International Seamen's Union, and their employers.

 When Hanna retired in 1935, Mitty automatically succeeded him as archbishop of San Francisco.
 Mitty's first act as archbishop was to direct his installation gift from the clergy to restoring Saint Patrick Seminary in Menlo Park.
 He purchased St. Mary's College of California from the De La Salle Christian Brothers in 1937, and reopened it in 1938.
 In the twenty six years of his episcopate, 84 parishes and missions were founded in the archdiocese, and over 500 building projects were completed.
 Mitty caused controversy in 1944 when he called for a boycott of the San Francisco News.
 The newspaper had reported on the DWI arrest of one of his priests; Mitty called the coverage anti-Catholic.
-In 1952, the Vatican elected the Mission Dolores Church to a basilica.
+In 1952, the Vatican elevated the Mission Dolores Church to a basilica.
 Mitty died in 1961.